magnars/optimus/README.md

 ## Features

-Depending on how you use it, optimus:
+Depending on how you use it, Optimus:

 - concatenates your JavaScript and CSS files into bundles.
 - minifies your JavaScript with [UglifyJS 2](https://github.com/mishoo/UglifyJS2)